 Founding Principles

-The discipline rests on four founding principles — load-bearing commitments that distinguish Hi-Centric-AI from generic human-centered framings and from autonomy-maximalist agentic programs.
+The discipline rests on four founding principles — load-bearing commitments that distinguish HI-Centric-AI from generic human-centered framings and from autonomy-maximalist agentic programs.

 - Principle One